kaoh/globalplatform/gpshell/README.md

 ## Man Page (Only for UNIXes)

-The man page uses the groff syntax.
+The man page is translated with [pandoc](https://pandoc.org) from markdown to groff syntax.
 To render a preview of the result use:

-    groff -man -T ascii src/gpshell.1
+    pandoc --standalone --to man gpshell.1.md | groff -man -Tascii

 ## CMake Issues